Juris-M/bluebook-signals-for-zotero/README.md

 Bluebook Signals for Zotero
 ============

-Bluebook Signals for Zotero adds a pulldown menu of standard Bluebook signals in the prefix field of the word processor integration plugin widgets supplied by Zotero or MLZ.
+Bluebook Signals for Zotero adds a pulldown menu of standard Bluebook signals in the prefix field of the word processor integration plugin widgets used by Zotero or MLZ.

 To download the add-on and for instructions see the project [webpage](http://fbennett.github.io/bluebook-signals-for-zotero/)